Swappy1998/Red-Wine-Quality-Prediction-using-Machine-Learning/README.md

 # Red-Wine-Quality-Prediction-using-Machine-Learning

 This datasets is related to red variants of the Portuguese "Vinho Verde" wine.
-For more details, consult the reference [Cortez et al., 2009].
-Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

 The datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).